sjaakbanaan/untappd-data-visualised/README.md

 - 04-05-2024: Added sorting filters to the beer overview
 - 04-05-2024: Added a basic statistics block as first tile on the dashboard
 - 15-06-2024: Added the 'tagged_friends' filter to the overview + bug fixes
+- 25-11-2024: Add the option to filter by beer type, improved country overlay on MapBox maps + bug fixes

 ## Future wishes